pegasystems/web-components-sdk/README.md

 4. **Development build and start** (1 or 2 terminal windows)

-    4.1 Full development clean and install of npm modules, and build; then start the server
+    4.1 Full clean development and installation of npm modules, and build; then start the server
    ```
    $ npm run build:dev:ci
    $ npm run start-dev (or start-dev-https)